FherStk/AutoCheck/docs/index.md

 # AutoCheck
-Multi purpose and extensible automated assignment validation, designed for academic purposes only.
+Multi purpose and extensible automated assignment validator, designed for academic purposes only, developed in C# over .NET Core 5.0.
 Is has been created in order to automatically check the correctness of a set of students assignments and to suggest a score, but manual supervision is still needed.

 Feel free to use, copy, fork or modify this project; but please refer a mention to this project and its author respecting also the licenses of the included third party software.